celo-org/celo-connect-2022-applications-workshop/INSTRUCTIONS.md

 Steps:

 - Initialize the Auction Factory contract
-- Use the allAuctions() method to get the existing auctions
+- Use the `allAuctions()` method to get the existing auctions
-- Check if there is a wallet connected by using kit
+- Check if there is a wallet connected by using Kit

 ```diff
 [...]